MargotKl/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

-Dataset
+The dataset represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Project data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip